WARNING: This story deals with adult themes and should, as a result, be approached responsibly.

 This story was first published in 30 parts via Twitter during September.
-It is now reproduced now in a complete form, with a number of small edits and corrections made to improve narrative flow and maintain correct continuity.
+It is now reproduced in a complete form, a number of small edits and corrections made to improve narrative flow and maintain correct continuity.

 Knowing this is how he will die, Daniel Burton succumbs to fate.